Who is Dr Ronan McSorley?

 Who does Dr Ronan McSorley work with?

 “I work with clients worldwide via Zoom and welcome people of all genders, sexual orientations, races, cultures, ethnicities, nationalities, religions and socioeconomic backgrounds.
+I offer an LGBTQ+ affirmative space.
+I recognise that gender is a spectrum and trans people exist.

 I have experience helping those who have been harmed as a result of psychiatric treatment or have not found traditional therapeutic approaches helpful.”